Nutrition Bars & Cookies Review (For Energy, Fiber, Protein, Meal Replacement, and Whole Foods)

-Products selected represent those commonly sold and/or available nationally in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers, catalogues, or multi-level marketing companies.
+Products selected represent those commonly sold and/or available nationally in the U.S. and Canada.
+ConsumerLab.com purchased products on the open market through retail stores, on-line retailers or direct sales companies.
 Products were not accepted directly from manufacturers.

-Nutrition bar products were tested for their total calories, total fat, poly- and monounsaturated fat, saturated fat, trans fat, cholesterol, protein, total carbohydrates, total sugars, and sodium content.
-Products were also tested for sugar alcohols if any were labeled.
-All products were first analyzed for their specific nutritional components using AOAC (Association of Official Analytical Communities International) methods in an independent laboratory.
-Products not passing this initial assay for any specific nutrient were tested in a second independent laboratory utilizing similar AOAC methods.
+- Nutrition bar products were tested for their total calories, moisture, ash, total fat, poly- and monounsaturated fat, saturated fat, trans fat, cholesterol, protein, total carbohydrates, total sugars, total dietary fiber in products containing 5 g or more per serving (including soluble and insoluble) and sodium content.
+Products were also tested for sugar alcohols (not including glycerol) if claimed on the label.
+All products were analyzed for their specific nutritional components using Association of Official Analytical Chemists (AOAC) International methods.

 The identities of the products were not disclosed to the laboratories performing the testing.

 To achieve a "Pass" in the testing, a product had to: